Gambling is a fun and exciting pastime so let's keep it that way!

 You will not be able to place or close any bets during that period and will not receive any gambling-related marketing from us.
 Once you choose to Time Out, this will take effect immediately, so please close any open bets that you can before you do so.
 If you do not, then they will be allowed to run to their natural conclusion.

-Once the Time Out period has expired, your account will automatically become active again, ready for you to gamble responsibly.
+Once the Time Out period has expired, your account will automatically become active again, ready for you to gamble safely.

 If you think you need a Time Out, you can request it through any of the contact channels available: post, email, Live Chat or via Twitter.